HKUST-SING/TrafficGenerator/README.md

 rate 500Mbps 30
 rate 800Mbps 60
 ```
 For each request, the client chooses a rate with a probability proportional to the weight.
-To enforce the sending rate, the sender will add some delay on the application layer.
-Note that 0Mbps rate value indeed indicates no rate limiting.
-If the user does not specify the sending rate distribution, the sender will not rate-limit traffic.
+To enforce the sending rate, the sender will add some delay at the application layer. *Note that 0Mbps indicates no rate limiting.* If the user specifies very low sending rates, the client may achieve a much lower average RX throughput in practice, which is undesirable.
+If the user does not specify the sending rate distribution, the sender will not rate-limit the traffic. **We suggest the user simply disabling this feature except for some special scenarios.**

 * **fanout:** fanout value and weight.
 Note that only **incast-client** need this key.
 The fanout and weight are both
 integers.